RagnarB83/ash-documentation/docs/basics.rst

 For even more convenient job-submissions one can utilize a **subash** wrapper script that copies the jobscript.sh file (above) to the current directory, modifies the number of cores requested and then submits.
-The number of cores can be provided in the command-line (should match the number of cores requested in the ASH Python script, e.g. ashtest.py) or alternatively it can read the numcores variable in ashtest.py (if present).
-For the latter: make sure to have a line containing: numcores=X in the script.
+The number of cores can be provided in the command-line (should match the number of cores requested in the ASH Python script, e.g. as in ashtest.py above) or alternatively it can read the numcores variable in ashtest.py (if present).
+For the latter: make sure to have a line containing:
+"numcores=X"
+in the Python script (as in ashtest.py above).
 Make sure to change path_to_jobscript variable in line 5.

 .. code-block:: shell